DannyFGitHub/Australian-Vaccines-Reported-Adverse-Effects/README.md

-# DAEN Adverse Effects Reports for Australian Vaccines
+# DAEN Adverse Effects Reports for Australian COVID-19 Injection rollout

 DAEN's site for obtaining reports on medicine adverse effects is slow, and sadly, if we were to depend on their built-in "Generate a PDF report" reporting function to run our own analysis, we are greeted with this error: